BloomTechBackend/bd-team-project-crypto-wizards/project_documents/design_document.md

 ## 1. Problem Statement

-Digital currency, crypto, is a medium of exchange through an encrypted computer network.
+Crypto assets are digital tokens secured through a decentralized computer network.
 Owning several crypto assets can be difficult to track and view overall value and performance.

 This design document describes a crypto portfolio tracking service that provides a custom view of the client's portfolio to meet their needs.
-It is designed to connect with selected crypto exchanges, displaying realtime data converted to USD to see an accurate asset value.
+It is designed to connect with a 3rd party price quoting service, displaying realtime data converted to USD to see an accurate asset value.
 This will keep track of all assets in a single location with historical data to view growth and regression.

 ## 2. Top Questions to Resolve in Review